HarukaYamamoto0/ledge/README.md

 # Ledger

-Ledger is a **server-side Vintage Story mod** that periodically exports player data to **JSON**, allowing bots, dashboards, and external tools to consume game information without directly interacting with the game engine.
+Ledger is a **server-side Vintage Story mod** that periodically exports player data to **JSON**, allowing bots, dashboards, and external tools to consume game information **without directly interacting with the game engine**.

 The project focuses on **simplicity, predictability, and minimal server impact**.